NOAA-EMC/NCEPLIBS-bufr/docs/dx_tables.md

 mnemonics that were previously declared in the [first section](#section1).
-The units definition for each Table B mnemonic determines how data values corresponding to that mnemonic are read/written from/to the REAL*8 array USR within BUFRLIB subroutines such as ufbint(), ufbrep() and ufbseq().
+The units definition for each Table B mnemonic determines how data values corresponding to that mnemonic are read/written from/to the real*8 array usr within BUFRLIB subroutines such as ufbint(), ufbrep() and ufbseq().

 <br>